Top of page

 Support our national campaign

-Surviving Winter is a UK-wide co-ordinated campaign to encourage people to make donations to help older and vulnerable people affected by fuel poverty this winter.
+Surviving Winter was a UK-wide co-ordinated campaign to encourage people to make donations through community foundations to help older and vulnerable people affected by fuel poverty in the 2011-12 winter.

-The campaign is inspired by people who want to recycle their Winter Fuel Payment to support older and vulnerable people.
+Inspired by people who wanted to recycle their Winter Fuel Payment to support older and vulnerable people, the campaign struck a chord with many to raise over £2.5 million in total.

-Community foundations, supported by Saga Magazine, are running the appeal to help thousands of vulnerable and older people affected by fuel poverty.
-The appeal formally launched on November 10.
+Community foundations, supported by Saga Magazine, ran the appeal to help thousands of vulnerable and older people affected by fuel poverty.
+The appeal formally launched on 10 November 2011.

-Community foundations all over the UK are co-ordinating the campaign.
-What they collect, thanks to the generosity of the British public, is targeted directly to help those locally who struggle to stay safe through the winter.
+Community foundations all over the UK co-ordinated the campaign.
+The £2.5 million they collected, thanks to the generosity of the British public, went directly to help those locally who struggle to stay safe through the winter.

 With rising fuel bills and the prospect of another cold winter, older and vulnerable people are at risk.
 5.4 million households are living in fuel poverty.
 Almost half of those living in fuel poverty are aged over 60.